Lester, Heyward (4 RBIs) power Cubs to 7-1 win over Indians

 Cleveland played for the first time since it was revealed that pitchers Mike Clevinger and Zach Plesac violated team rules by leaving the team’s Chicago hotel over the weekend.
 Both are being quarantined, although the Indians don’t think they were near anyone with COVID-19 when they ventured out.

 Clevinger had been scheduled to face the Cubs, but his risky behavior landed him on the restricted list and in the doghouse.
+Adam Plutko (1-1) started for Clevinger and made it clear after the game that his teammates have some making up to do to win back trust.

+“They hurt us bad,” he said.
+“They lied to us.
+They at here in front of you guys and publicly said things that they didn’t follow through on.
+It’s gonna be up to them.
+It really is.
+I’ll let them sit here and tell you how they’re gonna earn their trust back.

+“I don’t need to put words in their mouths.
+The term that I continue to hear, and excuse my language, is ‘grown-ass man.’
+So those grown-ass men can sit here and tell you guys what happened and tell you guys what they’re gonna do to fix it.
+I don’t need to do that for them.”

 Francona returned after missing eight games to rest and treat a gastrointestinal ailment that has bothered him for nearly a year.
 He underwent another procedure last week at the Cleveland Clinic and said he’s going to do try and finish the season.